-Cuba is the closest island to the United States and with cruise ships and airlines announcing new services to the country, now is the perfect time to visit this unique island before the masses descend.
+Cuba is the closest island to the United States, and with cruise ships and airlines announcing new services to the country, now is the perfect time to visit this unique island.

-Being the largest country in the Caribbean, this country remains a bit of a mystery, and is known for its socialism and historic embargo with the United States, but there is so much more to Cuba.
+Being the largest country in the Caribbean, Cuba remains a bit of a mystery.
+It's known for its socialism and historic embargo with the United States, but there is so much more to Cuba.

 Here are five reasons why you should visit Cuba now.

 It is Bursting With Culture

 Cuba has to be one of the most cultural countries that I have ever been to, and the town of Trinidad is my favorite place on the island.
 With colorful buildings and cobbled streets, it’s just like taking a step back in time.

 This place oozes Cuban charisma with horses and carts and is the real Cuba with men wearing cowboy hats and playing card games in the street.